vratidc/vratidc.github.io/_projects/7_ARTWO.md

 {% include gallery id="gallery1" caption="User-testing with ARTWO" %}

-## Publication
+## Publications

+- **Rishi Vanukuru**, Amarnath Murugan, and Jayesh Pillai.
+2020. **Dual Phone AR: Exploring the use of Phones as Controllers for Mobile Augmented Reality**.
+In 26th ACM Symposium on Virtual Reality Software and Technology (VRST ’20).

-- Vanukuru R., Murugan A. and Pillai J.S., "Dual Phone AR: Using a Second Phone as a Controller for Mobile Augmented Reality", in UIST 2020 - 33rd ACM User Interface Software and Technology Symposium, Virtual (previously Minneapolis, Minnesota, USA)
+- **Rishi Vanukuru**, Amarnath Murugan, and Jayesh Pillai.
+2020. **Dual Phone AR: Using a Second Phone as a Controller for Mobile Augmented Reality**.
+In Adjunct Publication of the 33rd Annual ACM Symposium on User Interface Software and Technology (UIST’20 Adjunct).